Joe Balistreri pitched his raccoon deterrent during

-A former pest control guy, Joe Balistreri, has come up with the perfectly humane way to deal with raccoons being a nuisance.
-His spikey deterrents stop raccoons without hurting their little feet, keeping them from knocking over trash cans and getting into your pools.
-Raccoons have sensitive paws, and the sharp spikes on these strips make them scamper away.
-Critter Picker is a line of plastic squares with sharp spikes that can be snapped together to create a perimeter for anything.
+Joe Balistreri is a former pest control guy and founder of Critter Pricker.
+He has come up with a perfectly humane way to deal with raccoons being a nuisance.
+His spikey deterrents stop raccoons without hurting their little feet.

+Since raccoons have sensitive paws, the sharp spikes on these strips make them scamper away.
+Critter Pricker is basically a line of plastic squares with sharp spikes, that can be snapped together to create a perimeter for anything.

-So far, Critter Picker has done $80,000 in sales as of the filming year.
+The product sells for between $27.99-$32.99, and they cost $8 to make.
+So far, Critter Pricker has done $80,000 in sales as of the filming year.

-He thinks the product is a good idea, but he has an issue with the high valuation.
+He ultimately thinks that the product is a good idea, however he has an issue with the high valuation.
 Despite this, he makes an offer of $115,000 for 15% equity and $2.50 per unit royalty in perpetuity.

 Will they be able to stop raccoons together?
 Keep reading our

-You can find the other company updates from Season 11 Episode 17 here:
+In the meantime, you can find the other company updates from Season 11 Episode 17 here:

 For even more on companies and products, be sure to stop by our Season 11 products page!

 Andrew Smith is the founder and owner of Shark Tank Recap.
 He is a longtime Shark Tank fan that has been watching it for years and has seen every episode multiple times.
 His friends know him as the Shark Tank expert, because he can answer any question about the show!
 His favorite Shark Tank products are Bertello's pizza oven and Bug Bite Thing!